cgoss-dev/cgoss-dev/README.md

 # $\textcolor{purple}{Artificial \ Intelligence 🤝 Human \ Intuition}$

 Hi, I'm Chris, a junior developer.
-I use Artificial Intelligence to build for **Human Intiution**.
+I use 'Artificial Intelligence' to build for `Human Intiution'.
 <p>
 I design with joy in mind -- products that are practical, playful, and accessible.
 </p>